kjs222/cli_flash/README.md

 ### Getting Started

-This is the command line application to be used with the [codepoints app](www.codepoints.herokuapp.com).
-You must activate the command line app from codepoints in oder to use.
+This is the command line application to be used with the [codepoints app] (https://codepoints.herokuapp.com/).
+You must activate the command line app from the website in order to use.

 Clone the repo to your desired directory: